timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-10-10
+# Objectives for Today 2022-10-12

-- Announce the Unity Asset project!
+- Keep working on ShadowGhostPro!
+- Saving and Loading of the ghost files to disk.
+- Attempt automatic GhostPlayer setup.
+- Create a test case where a new GhostRecorder object is created/destroyed in middle of recording.
-- Minimum-viable product planning
+- Minimum-viable product planning and development
-- First day of development on new project...